sachin-pikle/functionslab2/1-Labs.md

 ## Access other OCI services from a function

 Next, let's see an example of how to use Functions Resource Principals to access downstream OCI services.
 Each function is a resource, can be added to a dynamic group and policies can be configured to grant the group access to specific downstream OCI services.
+For more information about this topic please see https://docs.cloud.oracle.com/iaas/Content/Functions/Tasks/functionsaccessingociresources.htm

+Let's start with a single function that list objects from an OCI Object Store bucket.
+[Getting Started with Oracle Functions and Object Storage](https://blogs.oracle.com/cloud-infrastructure/getting-started-with-oracle-functions-and-object-storage)

-In this example, let's write a function to perform list/get/put operations on an OCI Object Store bucket.
+Now, let's extend this example with functions that perform get and put operations on an OCI Object Store bucket.
 [Java Functions to perform list/get/put operations on OCI Object Store](https://github.com/abhirockzz/oracle-functions-oci-object-store).

 ## Containers as Functions